 This Arduino advent candle has 25 LED lights, one for each December day leading up to Christmas, and a cool effect to show which day you’re currently on.
 It also has a button that plays “Jingle Bells” when pressed.
 Ideally you’d make it in November and have it done by the 30th, but it’s still worth making even if you’re late.

 This project requires a bit of soldering, which can be daunting if you’ve never done it before.
 But don’t worry: we have a great guide for learning how to solder !

 In this beginner-friendly project, you string together numerous LED lights to create a fairy lights decoration where each light randomly flickers on and off.
 It’s a wonderful project for building atmosphere.
 The lights are simple, but really work to bring the feeling of Christmas.

 The best part?
 It’s not just instructions but an actual tutorial.
 You’ll learn things, making it great for absolute beginners.
-If you aren’t the least bit comfortable, start with our complete guide to Arduino and our article on Arduino beginner mistakes to avoid.
-It also involves a bit of soldering, so consult the article above on learning how to solder.
+If you aren’t the least bit comfortable, start with our complete guide to Arduino.

 If you live in a small studio or apartment, a full-blown Christmas may be out of the picture.
 But you can still go for something more compact!
 Like this Arduino Christmas Tree, which automatically lights up when the ambient light drops below your pre-defined value.

 Because of how small this project is, you can put it almost anywhere: coffee table centerpiece, entryway side table, bedroom nightstand, kitchen countertop, etc. You’ll need to work with wood though, so check out our article on learning rudimentary woodworking skills .